-Sometimes thinking about storage for survival food may seem a bit overwhelming, I get it.
-But let’s make this simple, we can do it together.
+Sometimes thinking about storage for your survival food may seem a bit overwhelming, but I get it.
+Let’s make this simple, we can do it together.
 It may be the cost to purchase it, or maybe we’re not sure where to start when choosing the right survival food, and then there’s the issue of where to store what you buy.
-First of all, you don’t need to buy 100 #10 cans and stash them in a dark closet.
+First of all, you don’t need to go out and buy 100 #10 cans and stash them in a dark closet.

 Depending on how many people are in your family, you can make a plan to fit your needs.
 This plan is quite simple and I will tell you how to get started.
 The first thing is to gather your family around and decide what survival foods everyone will eat, not only today but after an unforeseen emergency.
 Hopefully, they will be the same foods.

 We don’t want surprises and sick family members eating foods they can’t physically tolerate or don’t want to eat.
 I know, I can hear my dad saying, “if you’re starving, you will eat anything,” when you need to prepare emergency meals.
 Of necessity, we do have to consider family members that need gluten-free foods or have ingredients like nuts that cause some serious allergy issues.
 The downside to some of these “specialty foods” is the additional cost.

 When I started my survival food stash as part of my emergency preparedness plan, I had to make a plan to match my budget and my food choices, and I had to know the right foods for Mark and me.
 Mark doesn’t care for sweet potatoes, but I bought a case of six #10 cans because they were cheaper by the case.
 I’ll eat those and love every bite!
 My plan was to buy one case of #10 cans every month that included the foods we both like.